birtwistlelab/SPARCED/README.md

 ## Debugging

+- A known problem with Docker on Mac is running Docker containers that make any use of the `/var/` directory (there's a symlink involved, look it up at your own peril).
+To fix this and run the pipeline locally on Mac, you have to change your default Docker settings.
+Go to Docker->Preferences->File Sharing and remove `/private` from your shared directories.
+Then add `/private/var/folders` and `/var/folders`.
+This should fix any related issues.
 - Verify the path to your input data -> `kube-runner/kube-login.sh <pvc-name>` - find the files and check its path with `pwd`
 - `Repository corrupted` or `Newer revision available` -> `kube-runner/kube-login.sh <pvc-name>` - the workflow has been updated since your last run, so manually delete the workflow contents stored in the PVC (which Nextflow stores in the `projects` folder)
  - Using `kube-login.sh` to obtain a shell into the PVC is also helpful for checking workflow output in any of the `.command` files nextflow generates in its `workDir` during runtime